 This section highlights information that should be checked with a solicitor or licensed conveyancer.
 It also gives an opinion of market value and an estimated reinstatement cost for insurance purposes.

 Matters for a solicitor or licensed conveyancer

-The property is assumed to be held in 'Absolute Ownership' and unaffected by any onerous burdens or title restrictions.
+Your legal adviser should confirm the title of the property and that it is held in Absolute Ownership without any onerous burdens or title restrictions.